z00bean/trip-generation-massdot/README.md

 # MA trip generation

 ## Overview
-This project, conducted by researchers from the University of Massachusetts Lowell in collaboration with the Massachusetts Department of Transportation, aims to develop Massachusetts-specific trip generation models for land use projects.
+This project aims to develop Massachusetts-specific trip generation models for land use projects.
 The primary focus is on utilizing location-based service (LBS) data to create accurate and efficient trip generation models, particularly for urban sites that benefit from proximity to public transportation.

 ## Outputs
 - [Final Report from mass.gov](https://www.mass.gov/doc/developing-massachusetts-specific-trip-generation-models-for-land-use-projects-final-report/download)